callihiggins/httptest/CONTRIBUTING.md

 #### Guidelines:

+* Master is protected:
-* Master is protected to block pushes directly to master, and merges without approvals.
+  * no pushes directly to master
+  * require approvals for merges
 * The number of approvals required should be determined by the reviewer
 * This is basically [GitHub Flow][ghf].
 * Follow [Tim Pope's advice][tpa] on commit messages.